ryantd42/NY-Legislative-Git/2023/A2570A-2023/bill.md

   ___________

- Introduced  by  M.  of A. COLTON, L. ROSENTHAL, WALKER, COOK, SEAWRIGHT, DICKENS, TAYLOR, GLICK, WILLIAMS, RIVERA -- Multi-Sponsored by  --  M. of A. DILAN, HYNDMAN, SIMON -- read once and referred to the Committee on Corporations, Authorities and Commissions
+ Introduced  by  M.  of A. COLTON, L. ROSENTHAL, WALKER, COOK, SEAWRIGHT, DICKENS, TAYLOR, GLICK, WILLIAMS, RIVERA, DARLING  --  Multi-Sponsored by -- M. of A.  DILAN, HYNDMAN, SIMON -- read once and referred to the Committee on Corporations, Authorities and Commissions -- ordered to a third  reading,  amended and ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the public authorities law,  in  relation  to  providing notification  to  customers  of  bed  bug infestations on MTA subways, trains and buses

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-The public authorities law  is  amended  by  adding  a  new section 1266-m to read as follows:
+The  public  authorities  law  is amended by adding a new section 1266-n to read as follows:
-  §  1266-M.  NOTIFICATION  OF BED BUG INFESTATIONS.
+  § 1266-N. NOTIFICATION OF BED BUG INFESTATIONS.
 THE  AUTHORITY  SHALL ESTABLISH  A  SYSTEM  TO  NOTIFY  CUSTOMERS  OF  BED BUG INFESTATIONS ON SUBWAYS, TRAINS AND BUSES, WITHIN TWENTY-FOUR HOURS OF DISCOVERING  SUCH INFESTATION.
 SUCH  SYSTEM MAY INCLUDE NOTIFICATION THROUGH THE AUTHORI- TY'S WEBPAGE, OR BY EMAIL OR TEXT MESSAGE.
   § 2.
 This act shall take effect immediately.